elastic/ent-search-examples/workplace-search/README.md

 - **Copy endpoint, access_token and custom sources id for individual sources and paste into sections in config.yaml**
 - Install Requirements

-`python -m pip install elastic-enterprise-search`
+`python -m pip install -r requirements.txt`
 - Load data one source at a time using the script

 `python wpsearch.py employees`